 - The simplest method to whiten a dark tooth is cosmetic dental whitening.
 This procedure uses a series of special bleaching agents that are applied both in the dentist office and at home.

-- Cosmetic dental bonding resin can be spread over the front of the tooth to restore normal tooth color.
+- Apply cosmetic dental bonding resin over the front of the tooth to restore normal tooth color.

 - Cosmetic dental veneers are thin, porcelain sheets that mimic the natural color of surrounding teeth and lay right over the surface of the tooth.